Wednesday, November 6, 2024

 Visions of decolonizing society certainly sound progressive, but when the rubber meets the road the concrete proposals behind decolonial ideology are often internally inconsistent, sacrificing real progress for the enjoyment of sounding radical.

-Anyone paying attention to modern trends in the academy in the last several decades will have noticed the quick growth of a now large body of interdisciplinary literature known as decolonial theory.
+Anyone paying attention to modern trends in the academy in the last several decades will have noticed the quick growth of a now large body of interdisciplinary theory known as decolonialism.

 However, for all its critical might in educational contexts, decoloniality quickly reveals itself to be a poor base to build a broad forward-looking political project.
-This largely stems from the fact that while it’s not hard to produce convincing theories about how a colonial mindset and practice persists in certain aspects of today’s hegemonic cultural centres, agreeing on what former-colonial or settler-colonial formed societies are today is where the issues begin when trying to figure out how to craft policy for a better and more just world.
+This largely stems from the fact that it’s not hard to produce convincing theories about how a colonial mindset and practice persists in certain aspects of today’s hegemonic cultural centres, but agreeing on what former-colonial or settler-colonial formed societies are today is where the issues begin — and this is especially so when trying to figure out how to craft policy for more just societies.

 Oftentimes, decolonization advocates in the political sphere believe that colonization — in the European sense of total control of governance and exploitation of a culturally and ethnically distinct people by an imperial power or “mother country” — still exists today, just in mutated form.
 Nations like Canada, the United States and France, despite being UN members subject to the historically significant UN General Assembly Resolution 1514, which made colonial foreign rule illegal under international law, are still colonial nations, they say.

-To be clear, marginal forms of colonialism still exist in the world today.
-For example, the US still has two semi-independent colonies in Puerto Rico and Guam, and the violence that Israel is currently unleashing on the occupied territory of Gaza, an illegal occupation since the June 1967 war in the region, is probably the most acutely unjust contemporary case of a colonial nation.
+To be clear, remnant and marginal forms of colonialism still exist in the world today.
+For example, the US still has two semi-independent colonies in Puerto Rico and Guam.
+Furthermore, the violence that Israel is currently unleashing on the occupied territory of Gaza — a colonial occupation since the June 1967 war in the region — is probably the most vicious contemporary example of the actions of a colonial nation.
 Even Russia’s annexation of Crimea and current military control of eastern parts of Ukraine as a result of the ongoing war can be appropriately deemed as a neocolonial project with all of Putin’s irredentist rhetoric about the territory of Ukraine originally being Russian.

 The issue is that a view that the essential nature of European colonialism still exists today leads to a bunch of inconsistencies that make political planning for a better world basically impossible.

-However, despite the undeniable injustice in the Canadian case — which in relative terms was somewhat tame compared to the brutal genocides the Spanish subjected Indigenous peoples in the south of the continent to — the fact that Canada was formed as a settler-colonial project doesn’t necessarily mean it still is one or that Canadians born today are colonizers.
+However, despite the undeniable injustice in the Canadian case — which in relative terms was somewhat tame compared to the brutal genocides the Spanish subjected Indigenous peoples in the south of the continent to, but brutal nonetheless — the fact that Canada was formed as a settler-colonial project doesn’t necessarily mean it still is one or that Canadians born today are colonizers.

-Again, this objection doesn’t rob a decolonial perspective on contemporary Canadian politics of any of its explanatory power; what the opposite objection — that Canadians born today are colonizers — does is sow absolutely phantasmatic and impossible standards for concrete policy proposals to alleviate minority injustice, including for Indigenous peoples.
+Again, the point of this criticism isn’t to rob a decolonial perspective of contemporary Canadian politics of any of its explanatory power in certain areas.
+But when there’s rhetoric that Canadians born today are colonizers, all this does is sow absolutely phantasmic standards for concrete policy proposals to alleviate injustice against minorities, which includes Indigenous peoples.

-If Canadians born today are colonizers, and pretty much most of the global population agrees that colonization is reprehensible, the only way to produce fully just policies, decolorizers argue, is to dismantle the Canadian state entirely and give the whole country back to the Indigenous population to decide what to do with.
+If Canadians born today are colonizers, and pretty much most of the global population agrees that colonization is reprehensible, the only way to produce fully just policies, many a radical decolonialist argues, is to dismantle the Canadian state entirely and give the whole country back to the Indigenous population to decide what to do with.

-From this perspective, a $20 federal minimum wage in Canada is no longer a straightforward, unalloyed good; it’s simply a materially beneficial policy to an otherwise colonizing population that’s already advantaged, poor or rich, due to being settlers and using the resources of a land they don’t belong on.
+From this perspective, a $20 federal minimum wage in Canada is no longer a straightforward, unalloyed good; it’s simply a materially beneficial policy to an otherwise colonial population that’s already inherently advantaged, poor or rich, due to being settlers and using the resources of a land they don’t belong on.

 Is, say, a Yemenis migrant settled in Canada who has fled from the vicious Saudi Regime — which Canada has close economic ties to despite being a genocidal-maniac monarchy — a colonizer because they secured their path to citizenship and perhaps even was able to afford a mortgage and start a family?
 If yes, it’s certainly ironically cruel to tell this hypothetical Yemenis person, a product themselves of an outsider nation attacking their own right to self-governance, that they have to pack up and return their family to a war-torn country that Canada, through funding Saudi arms, certainly has indirect responsibility for creating the unlivable conditions of.